dmwong25/dmwong25/README.md

 ## About me
 Hello!
 My name is David Wong and I'm a rising junior at Pomona College majoring in CS and minoring in Math.

-I began coding my freshman year in college and am proficient in coding in Java, Python, and R.
+I began coding my freshman year in college and am proficient in coding in Java, Python, and R. I am currently learning C

 Some things I like to do aside from coding consist of playing competitive golf, reading Webtoons, and playing games with friends!